Shawn-Nichol/AndroidKotlinGuide/Data Binding/How to setup.md

 ...>
   <data>
     <variable
-      name="nameOfActivity" // You can name it what ever you want. type="com.example.MainActivity"
+      name="myBinding" // You can name it what ever you want. type="com.example.MainActivity"
     />
   </data>